Why do we have a safety website, and what are the objectives?

 Why do you only present adverse event information for thrombotic microangiopathy, serious thrombotic events, and fatalities?

-This website was developed to provide timely and accurate information on targeted serious adverse events of interest for HEMLIBRA, including thrombotic microangiopathy, serious thrombotic events, as well as fatal events.
+This website was developed to provide timely and accurate information on targeted serious adverse events of interest for HEMLIBRA, specifically thrombotic microangiopathy, serious thrombotic events, as well as fatal events.
 Genentech has received multiple inquiries regarding these specific serious adverse events in patients who received emicizumab-kxwh.
 We understand there may be concerns regarding these serious events in people taking HEMLIBRA, and we are committed to being transparent about them.
 This website serves as just one of the ways in which we plan to communicate safety information about these events; the Prescribing Information remains the primary source of information.

 How does Genentech/Roche verify and report adverse events to the FDA?